WhiskyTangoFawks/LunarFalloutPlus/README.md

 - This modlist must be installed on an SSD.
 - This modlist requires at least 6gb of Vram.

 The modlist is designed for relatively modern, middle range hardware.
-A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60 outside of Diamond City and Boston Commons, where it does drop for me).
+A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt, and FPS is consistently capped above 90 outside of Diamond City and Boston Commons, where it does drop for me).

+#### Default ini Settings
+The modlist ships with profile specific settings inis, that are based on the Bethini recommended medium settings, with a few tweaks to shadows, draw distance, and godrays disabled.
+To make additional tweaks, I recommend using the ini editor in MO2.
+Users with very strong graphics cards (e.g. 3080+) may want to install Bethini separately, and use a higher settings.

 #### If you have less than 6gb of vram, or the list otherwise performs badly for you
 - Do not try to run the list above 1080p, 1440 in fallout is a performance kills
-- In the MCM Menu, SS2 --> Performance, disable clutter and extra lights
 - Replace the texture BSAs in the stock folder with the [PhyOP textures](https://www.nexusmods.com/fallout4/mods/27038).
 Disable the other texture mods.
-- Reduce shadow draw distance
 - Reducing the grass density/diversity by editting the ini file in the True Grass mod
 - Disable the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).
+- Reduce minimum shadow draw distance in DynaPerf.ini in the stock game folder

 Some or all of these tweaks may allow the list to run better below the minimum requirements.

 #### WARNING - Nvidia 20 Series Users
 Modern nvidia 20 series drivers have incompatibilities with Fallout 4, and you will need to roll back your drivers.
 [Read this for more information] (https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)

+I've also had reports of Dynaperf causing issues with Nvidia 20 series cards.
+If you get any crashes with Dxgi.dll as the cause, go ahead and delete dxgi.dll from the stock game folder.

 ## Wabbajack Installation
 See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist